 A winner of nearly 80 percent of his games at Duke, the individual awards Blue Devil players have garnered is equally impressive.
-In 10 seasons, Danowski mentored 61 All-America selections, 31 All-ACC choices, two Tewaaraton Trophy winners, a pair of USILA Attackman of the Year honorees, a USILA Defenseman of the Year, three USILA Midfielder of the Year award recipients and 17 USILA Scholar All-America picks.
+In 11 seasons, Danowski mentored 69 All-America selections, 41 All-ACC choices, two Tewaaraton Trophy winners, a pair of USILA Attackman of the Year honorees, a USILA Defenseman of the Year, three USILA Midfielder of the Year award recipients and 22 USILA Scholar All-America picks.

 Crotty, the 2010 Tewaaraton Award winner and Duke graduate, has remained active in the sport in playing in Major League Lacrosse and as a member of the U.S. Men's National Team.
-One of the premier offensive talents in Duke history, Crotty will join Matt Danowski to help lead the Duke offense.
-They are the lone Tewaaraton Award winners in program history and scored a combined 592 career points.
+He joined Matt Danowski and John Danowski this past summer as the United States won gold at the 2018 FIL World Championship in Israel.